Carina Heights

 Population growth drivers in Carina Heights are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Nov 2025 the Carina Heights statistical area (Lv2)'s population is estimated at around 7,765.
-This reflects an increase of 662 people since the 2021 Census, which reported a population of 7,103 people, indicating a growth rate of 9.3%.
-The change is inferred from the resident population of 7,705 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 90 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,257 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Carina Heights (SA2)'s 9.3% growth since the 2021 census exceeded the SA3 area's growth rate of 7.3%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 62.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Carina Heights is around 7,777, reflecting an increase of 674 people since the 2021 Census.
+The population was recorded as 7,103 in the 2021 Census.
+This increase is inferred from AreaSearch's estimate of the resident population at 7,705 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 94 validated new addresses since the Census date.
+The population density ratio is 2,260 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Carina Heights's growth of 9.5% since the 2021 census exceeded the SA3 area's growth of 7.4%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Examining future population trends, a population increase just below the median of statistical areas across the nation is expected for the Carina Heights (SA2), with an expected increase of 1,051 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 12.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population trends indicate a median increase is expected by 2041, with Carina Heights projected to increase by 1,056 persons over this period, reflecting an overall increase of 12.3%.

 Frequently Asked Questions - Population